emilymcmahon210/Data-Science-Projects/Customer-Churn/README.md

 Customer retention is a critical challenge for subscription-based businesses, as acquiring new customers is often more expensive than retaining existing ones.
 This project focuses on predicting customer churn and identifying the customer characteristics most strongly associated with attrition.
 By understanding which customers are most likely to leave, organizations can implement targeted retention strategies and reduce revenue loss.

+## Key Results

+- Decision Tree achieved the highest performance with 73.5% accuracy and an AUC-ROC score of 0.782.
+- Contract type, monthly charges, and tenure were the strongest predictors of customer churn.
+- Customers with Contract Type 0 exhibited nearly three times the churn rate of customers with longer-term contracts.

 ## Dataset Information

 The dataset contains customer demographic information, account details, service subscriptions, and contract information.
 Features include customer tenure, age, contract type, internet service, monthly charges, payment methods, and additional service options.